JiangYingEr/SecureINT/BMv2/Readme.md

 If these two lines are both commented out, SecureINT becomes the ordinary INT, whose INT metadata is plaintext.

-The P4 codes of SecureINT contain the decryption function, which is in p4src/include/encrypt.p4
+The P4 codes of SecureINT contain the decryption function (disabled by default), which is in p4src/include/encrypt.p4

 If want to decrypt, uncomment the lines below: